GOP Leaders Begin To Pitch Health Bill, Facing Skeptics In Both Parties

 The word negotiation is important.
 Congressional Democrats are uniformly opposed to the Republican makeover of Obamacare.
 Democratic Sen. Chris Murphy of Connecticut tweeted the GOP bill is "just a skeletal, slapdash, mean-spirited version of the ACA that would slash insurance coverage, spike costs."

-Many Republicans are also expressing doubts.
+Many Republicans are also expressing doubts, and GOP Congressional leaders can afford few defections.

 GOP Sen. Rand Paul called the plan "Obamacare lite."
 "It will not pass.
 Conservatives aren't going to take it," Paul told Fox News.
 He said the bill was a bailout for insurance companies, citing a provision that would force people to pay a 30 percent penalty to insurance companies for going without and then resuming coverage.